 I take an integrated approach to counseling, drawing upon a variety of counseling theories and methodologies.
 My goal is to provide a safe place to navigate life's challenges, experience growth, and find solutions through life's most complex and difficult matters.

-Lisa believes in the importance of bringing solid mental health training combined with the hope of healing and freedom.
-She draws heavily from trauma, psychodynamic, existential, person-centered, family systems, CBT and client-centered counseling theories.
+Lisa believes in the importance of bringing solid clinical skills mental health practices combined with the hope of healing and freedom.
+She draws heavily from trauma, psychodynamic, existential, person-centered, family systems, CBT, EFT, DBT, ACT and client-centered counseling theories.
 For those who are interested, I enjoy praying with the people I see and considering from scripture how God might be kindly pursuing you.
 I take your lead.

 Tom received his Master’s in Social Work in 1989, has worked as a School Social Worker for 29 years serving children on the spectrum as well as those who were neurotypical.
-He is currently teaching social work research at Concordia University and counseling.
-He was born and raised in Detroit which explains his love for all Detroit professional sports teams and spends his spare time mountain biking, reading and driving his teenage daughter around.
+His recent training has been in Emotionally Focused Therapy (EFT).
+He was born and raised in Detroit which explains his love for all Detroit professional sports teams and spends his spare time playing hockey, growing his knowledge as an amateur arborist and birder, keeping up with friends and enjoying his grandchildren.